uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/flow_graph/continue_node_cls.rst

 ``continue_node`` has a `discarding` and `broadcast-push` :doc:`properties <forwarding_and_buffering>`.

 The body object passed to a ``continue_node`` is copied.
-Therefore updates to member variables will not affect the original object used to construct the node.
+Updates to member variables do not affect the original object used to construct the node.
 If the state held within a body object must be inspected from outside of the node, the :doc:`copy_body function <copy_body_func>` can be used to obtain an updated copy.

 Member functions
 -----------------